TULiberalArts/Feinstein-Center-for-American-Jewish-History/pages/resources-and-videos.md

 sidebar: true
 sidebar_content: staff.html
 ---
-**Syllabi, are not getting migrated; this is too much intranet material for us to house.
-The program can migrate these into Google docs and create links for me to post into a pdf to link up if they want to keep these.**

-**The Past Newsletters Mailchimp urls need to be shared with me so I can link to the previous web version of the newsletter.
-We are not migrating newsletters that have been downloaded as postcards and saved as pdf's when there are live web versions.**

 ![Blechman]({{site.baseurl}}/media/Blechman-poster-189x300.jpeg){:.img-right}
 ## Books, Articles, and Curricula
 The Feinstein Center has published several books and articles related to the research we sponsor and conduct.
 We have a limited number of books available for purchase directly from the Center.
 Contact us for more information.
 As a convenience, you may also click below on the title of the book to purchase it from the publisher.
 View list of books, articles, and curricula.